 In Lanzarote, you can take advantage of tourist offers to visit certain places (tour loops).

 There are buses connecting all the major towns in Fuertenventura.
-It won’t be possible to get to more remote areas.
+However, it will not be possible to get to more remote areas.
 See routes.

 Yes, you can drink tap water.
-There’s no danger.
+There is no danger.

 Just be aware that Lanzarote receives very little rain.
 So tap water comes from desalinated seawater.
 So it doesn’t taste the best, or the taste we’re used to.
 Most people drink bottled mineral water.